hail-is/hail/docs/QC.md

  - `sampleqc`
  - `variantqc`

 These modules compute a variety of statistics from the genotype data, collapsing either variants or samples.
-The output from these modes can be written to hadoop TSV files, or stored within sample and variant annotations for later use and export.
+The output from these modes can be written to TSV files, or stored within sample and variant annotations for later use in [filtering](Filtering.md) and [export](Exporting.md).

 Command line arguments:
  - `-o` -- writes computed statistics to the following path as a TSV file